 Can Christmas trees catch on fire from holiday lights?

-Luckily, there are steps you can take to ensure you’re using Christmas lights as safely as possible:
+Luckily, there are steps you can take to ensure that you’re using Christmas lights as safely as possible:

 - Check all strings of lights carefully before hanging.
 It’s not uncommon for cords to suffer water damage or get gnawed on by rodents.

 - Throw away Christmas lights with frayed, chewed, or cracked cords.

 - Replace loose or broken bulbs; make sure you know the correct wattage for replacement bulbs.